Deans Teaching Fellowship

 In this program fellows work closely with one another and education experts to:

 The DTF Program is an endowed program with 2-year fellowships.
 Initially developed in the early 1990s to recognize faculty who made important contributions to medical education, the program was expanded in 2001 to provide a rigorous curriculum to further the development of the highly qualified faculty members who participate.
 Dr. Jules Cohen's visionary leadership created twelve named Teaching Scholars to honor.
 In 2011 the Dean's Teaching Fellowship was featured in an article in the Winter issue of Rochester Medicine.
 Click here for a link to the article.
-Current fellows include faculty from the Departments of Medicine, Oncology, Pediatrics, Psychiatry, Public Health Sciences and Urology.
+Current fellowsinclude faculty from the Departments of Pediatrics, Obstetrics & Gynecology, Medicine, Surgery, Microbiology & Immunology, and Clinical Medicine.

 DTF Educational Project